tst11/data-dog-chuck-norris/README.md

 * Search results are limited to 5 displayed quotes, if there is less than 5 quotes all of them will be listed, if there is zero quotes in the API, the custom alert message will be shown

+* See the randomly added color clases to categories and search history

 * Use this app on mobile browser too